Adenomatous polyposis coli: Structure

 The full-length human protein comprises 2,843 amino acids with a (predicted) molecular mass of 311646 Da.
 Several N-terminal domains have been structurally elucidated in unique atomistic high-resolution complex structures.
 Most of the protein is predicted to be intrinsically disordered.
-It is not known if this large predicted unstructured region from amino acid 800 to 2843 persists in vivo or would form stabilised complexes - possibly with yet unidentified interacting proteins.
+It is not known if this large predicted unstructured region from amino acid 800 to 2843 persists in vivo or would form stabilised complexes – possibly with yet unidentified interacting proteins.
 Recently, it has been experimentally confirmed that the mutation cluster region around the center of APC is intrinsically disordered in vitro.

 Role in cancer

 The most common mutation in colon cancer is inactivation of APC.
 In absence of APC inactivating mutations, colon cancers commonly carry activating mutations in beta catenin or inactivating mutations in RNF43.
 Mutations in APC can be inherited, or arise sporadically in the somatic cells, often as the result of mutations in other genes that result in the inability to repair mutations in the DNA.
 In order for cancer to develop, both alleles (copies of the APC gene) must be mutated.
-Mutations in APC or β-catenin must be followed by other mutations to become cancerous; however, in carriers of an APC inactivating mutations, the risk of colorectal cancer by age 40 is almost 100%.
+Mutations in APC or β-catenin must be followed by other mutations to become cancerous; however, in carriers of an APC-inactivating mutation, the risk of colorectal cancer by age 40 is almost 100%.